Hypocrisy gone viral? Officials set bad COVID-19 examples | WTOP

 AMERICA’S PANDEMIC POLITICS

-The decision to wear a mask is becoming political in the U.S., stoked by Trump and some other Republicans.
-This month, Trump didn’t publicly wear a face covering as he toured a Michigan factory making lifesaving medical devices.
-The state’s top law enforcement officer had warned that refusing to do so might lead to a ban on his return.
+The decision to wear a mask in public is becoming a political statement in the U.S. It’s been stoked by Trump — who didn’t wear a mask during an appearance at a facility making them — and some other Republicans, who have questioned the value of masks.
+This month, pandemic politics shadowed Trump’s trip to Michigan as he toured a factory making lifesaving medical devices.
+He did not publicly wear a face covering despite a warning from the state’s top law enforcement officer that refusing to do so might lead to a ban on his return.

-Presumptive Democratic nominee Joe Biden, meanwhile, wore a mask Monday during a Memorial Day commemoration in Delaware, his first public appearance since mid-March.
-Trump later retweeted Fox News analyst’s criticism of Biden for wearing a mask.
+Presumptive Democratic nominee Joe Biden, meanwhile, wore a mask along with his wife, Jill, as they laid a wreath Monday at a Delaware veterans’ memorial — his first public appearance since mid-March.
+Trump later retweeted Fox News analyst Brit Hume’s criticism of Biden for wearing a mask in public.

+Vice President Mike Pence was criticized for not wearing a mask while on a visit to the Mayo Clinic.

 NETANYAHU’S PASSOVER HOLIDAY